Airbotics/uptane-server/docs/guides/ros-noetic-dunfell.md

-# Yocto & ROS Intro
+# Yocto Mini-Series: I - Working with ROS

 In this guide we'll learn how to:
 - Build a full system image using Yocto with open embedded release Dunfell that includes ROS 1 Noetic for the QEMU emulator.